Why You Can’t Just Send an Email

 Example #3: Coordinated logistics

 These are just a few examples of the ways you can use a mass communications system to connect with your audience.
-These communication systems are also measurable.
+It doesn’t stop when you hit SEND, though.
+These communication systems also come with detailed reporting.
 They give you various metrics to improve your communication in the future.
-You can see what channels were most effective in delivering the message, message open rates, message response rates, and time to deliver the message.
+You can see what channels were most effective in delivering the message, message open rates, message response rates, and the time it took to deliver the message.

 Does your email alert system give you that information?

 Today, people expect on-demand, instantaneous information.
 Isn’t it time you move from an email alert system to a robust, scalable platform?
 You’ll be guaranteed to reach more people with less effort and time.
-If you haven’t seen what a mass communication system can do for your company, take the time to research your options.
+If you haven’t seen what a mass communication system can do for your company, hit the button below to learn more about how AlertMedia can streamline your communications.
 Email isn’t going anywhere, but your emergency communications deserve better.